 - Roll-out to entire organization: Later, when you have buy-in and roll out ABM to your entire organization, build your account list from accounts that both Marketing and Sales agree are valuable prospects, customers, or partners.
 Some companies choose to create their first list through team meetings with Marketing, Sales, and Marketing Operations, based on data in their CRM.
-(See pages 62 and 63 of our book, cited above, for some good questions to organize or start the conversation in your meeting.)

 - Known look-alikes: Define the characteristics that made your initial accounts successful and find accounts that share the same characteristics.